What to do First

 When a Death Occurs at Home

 When a natural death occurs in a family home, a doctor will need to be contacted.
-As long as the doctor is satisfied as to the cause of death, a Death Certificate will be issued and the doctor will advise you to contact us.
+As long as the doctor is satisfied as to the cause of death, a Medical Cause of Death Certificate will be issued and the doctor will advise you to contact us.
 We will then transfer the person who has died into our care.

 In a Nursing Home or Hospital

 Many people die either in a hospital or nursing home.
-When this happens, the nurse in charge will arrange for the doctor to issue a Death Certificate.
+When this happens, the nurse in charge will arrange for the doctor to issue a Medical Cause of Death Certificate.
 You will need to notify the care facility of your choice of funeral home, usually the hospital or nursing home will contact us to take the person into our care.
 However, some hospitals, such as public hospitals, will require the family to notify us of the death.

 In cases where a Doctor is unable to sign the Death Certificate, such as sudden or unexpected deaths, the local police will be called and the Coroner notified.
 In these cases a “Government Contracted” undertaker will transfer the person from the place of death to the Coroner’s mortuary to determine the cause of death.
 This may involve a post mortem examination.
 The Coroner will then issue an order for release when the investigations are completed.
 It is important to remember that in Coroners’ cases, the family still have the right to select a Funeral Director of their choice and arrange the funeral in accordance with their wishes.